TL;DR

 How often should I optimize Google Ads accounts?▼

-What's most important optimization if I only have 1 hour weekly?▼
+What's the most important optimization if I only have 1 hour a week?▼

-Search Terms Report review (tactic #6).
-This is activity with highest ROI — you eliminate unprofitable clicks and discover new profitable keywords.
-80% of optimization I do weekly is exactly this.
-Everything else is nice-to-have, but Search Terms mining is must-have.
+The Search Terms Report review (tactic #6).
+It's the activity with the highest ROI — you eliminate unprofitable clicks and discover new profitable keywords.
+80% of the optimization I do weekly is exactly this.
+Everything else is nice-to-have; Search Terms mining is a must.

 How do I know if my optimizations are working?▼

 Track 3 metrics month-over-month: 1) CPA or ROAS (efficiency), 2) Conversion volume (scale), 3) Impression Share (coverage).
-If CPA drops but conversions also drop — maybe you're too restrictive.
-If CPA rises but ROAS rises — maybe you're on right track.
+If CPA drops but conversions drop too, you may be too restrictive.
+If CPA rises but ROAS rises with it, you may be on the right track.
 Context matters.
-Benchmark against previous month, but also year-over-year for seasonality.
+Benchmark against the previous month, but also year-over-year for seasonality.

 Should I pause campaigns at night or on weekends?▼